Nepiki/Guides/Adventures-of-Dino-Riki-achievement-guide-roadmap.md

 Defeat the final boss without using the Continue cheat

-_For all the achievements from the latest revision, you have to complete every stages without losing all your lives.
+_For all the achievements from the latest revision, you have to complete every stage without losing all your lives.
 Meaning the continue cheat is not allowed for any of these.
 If you lose all your lives you have to start all over from the beginning._

-_The game is hard, very hard and for people willing to master this set they'll have to put a considerable amount of time memorizing the enemy patterns and all powerup locations in each stages.
+_The game is hard, very hard and for people willing to master this set they'll have to put a considerable amount of time memorizing the enemy patterns and all powerup locations in each stage.
 Your best ally here is the bird powerup allowing you to fly, you will be able to skip those dreaded platforming sections as long as you don't get hit and lose your wings.
 Mastering the first 2 stages are a must, because those are the stages where you can farm and rack up much needed extra lives (see the Neko Dino Rikimu achievement above)_

 _Stage 4-4 is short but extremely hard, losing a life in this level can be catastrophic as powerups in that stage are scarce and the enemies will throw everything at you, and there is no bird or Macho Riki tiles neither.
 So if on a previous run you played this level over and over and over again until you mastered it that'll give you a good chance to succeed in your no continues run_